 Because of this, the usual ticking sound of mechanical watches is gone and instead, Accutron produces a pitched hum.
 Its accuracy is up to 2 seconds per day, making it an instant hit and more importantly, the most accurate watch on the market during that time.

 If you’re looking for a vintage watch with a rich history, then the Accutron series will be perfect for you.
 It is the most iconic watch from Bulova, and precisely for this reason, it was launched as its own stand-alone brand in 2020, with higher prices than Bulova.

 The first Accutron created was called Spaceview 214, which features an open dial that shows the mechanics of the watch, similar (but still quite different) to the Spaceview 2020 featured above.

-Another watch in the early series is the Accutron Astronaut, with roots tracing back when Bulova lent its watch expertise with NASA during the 1960’s space race against the Soviet Union from Russia.
+Another watch in the early series is the Accutron Astronaut, with roots tracing back to when Bulova lent its watch expertise to NASA during the 1960s space race against the Soviet Union from Russia.

 Thanks to Accutron’s tuning fork technology, Bulova helped with numerous satellites and machines.

 Now if you prefer modern watches, then the Precisionist series from Bulova might be to your liking.
 Its unique quartz movement uses smooth sweeping seconds which is definitely one of Bulova’s unique selling points thanks to its proprietary 262 kHz high-frequency movement.